 Sandra L. Simmons is the Executive Director of Horton Plaza Theatres Foundation, a public non-profit that operates and maintains the Lyceum Theatre in Horton Plaza.
 Sandra moved to Downtown San Diego in early 1992 and has participated extensively in its renaissance and urban rebirth through serving on numerous community boards, as the Downtown Information Center Manager for Centre City Development Corporation (the Downtown redevelopment entity), and by meeting new neighbors through her former company, Viva-city.
 As a long-time urbanite, she enjoys and imbibes the numerous arts and cultural events happening within our city.
 Her mission is to further San Diego as a vibrant arts and cultural magnet.
 Sandra is a graduate of Oregon State University.

-Sue Mason is the Director of Visitor Services for the San Diego Tourism Authority.
-She is responsible for overseeing the SDTA’s Official Visitor Information Center; located Downtown on the waterfront.
-She also chairs the Visitor Center Network – San Diego Region (16 Visitor Centers dedicated to providing the ultimate in customer service to San Diego’s visitors).
-Sue has coordinated Volunteer and Ambassador training programs for the America’s Cup Races, Republican National Convention, American Society of Association Executives, PCMA, and three Super Bowls.
+Sue Mason is the Membership Services Manager for the San Diego Tourism Authority (SDTA), the sales and marketing engine for San Diego’s Tourism Industry.
+Previously, Sue served as Director of Visitor Services, overseeing the SDTA’s Official Visitor Information Center, until it closed in 2015.
+Sue coordinated Volunteer and Ambassador training programs for the America’s Cup Races, Republican National Convention, American Society of Association Executives, PCMA, and three Super Bowls.
 She received the 1999 Gold Key Allied Member of the Year Award from HMA & HSMA, as well as the 2010 James V. Cunningham Award, for her contributions to the hospitality industry.
-Sue is a third generation Californian and has enjoyed working for the SDTA since 1985.
+Sue is a third generation California, a graduate of SDSU, and has enjoyed working for the SDTA since 1985.
 After hours, Sue loves the performing arts and is a volunteer usher at two local theaters.

 Cliff Boro is a Managing Partner and Co-Founder of the Team Group.
 Previously, Cliff served for six years as the Co-Founder and CEO of Zui.com until its sale to Saban Capital.
 For his work at Zui, Cliff was named a White House Champion of Change.
 Prior to Zui.com, Cliff was the Managing Partner of CVT Ventures, a venture-development company that was dedicated to helping entrepreneurs form and accelerate their businesses.
 On behalf of CVT, Cliff was the founding Chairman of Say Media, the founding Chairman of mSnap (sold to MarketTron).
 Cliff is also the former CEO and Co-Founder of Infogate until its sale to AOL Time Warner.
 Cliff began his career working in the hedge fund industry and worked at both Steinhardt Partners and Soros Fund Management.

 Jacole Kitchen is the Artistic Programs Manager at La Jolla Playhouse.
-Jacole spent four years as the Casting Director and Artistic Associate for San Diego Repertory Theatre.
-Some of her favorite casting credits at The REP include In The Heights, Venus in Fur, The Oldest Boy, My Mañana Comes, and El Henry (in partnership with La Jolla Playhouse).
+Previously, Jacole served as the Casting Director and Artistic Associate for San Diego Repertory Theatre.
+She is a freelance theatre director, with recent credits including, An Iliad (New Village Arts), September and Her Sisters (Scripps Ranch Theatre – Out on a Limb New Play Festival), and Cardboard Piano (Diversionary Theatre).
+Jacole teaches acting, improv and professional etiquette for UCSD Extension, and is a private acting coach.
 Prior to coming to San Diego, Jacole spent seven years as a bi-coastal talent agent at Kazarian/Measures/Ruskin & Associates in Los Angeles, representing actors, directors, and choreographers for professional theatre.
-In addition to her position at LJP, Jacole is a freelance theatre director, she teaches acting and professional etiquette for UCSD Extension, and is a private acting coach.